SOWNDHARYA-MAHESWARAN/Thrive-Health/README.md

-# Thrive-Health
 # Thrive Health Hackathon

-## Streamline Patient Onboarding for Family Practices
+# Streamline Patient Onboarding for Family Practices

 This project aims to streamline patient onboarding processes for family practices through a web-based enrollment form and PDF generation capabilities.